 - Balance work and rest to avoid muscular and total body fatigue.

 - Increase rest during a flare of the disease.

 - properly supported positioning of the involved joints and correct bed postures are important

-- The use of firm mattress minimizes the effect of mal-positioning thereby preserves the integrity of the joints.
+- The use of a firm mattress minimizes the effect of mal-positioning thereby preserves the integrity of the joints.